Dhanbad–Alappuzha Express: Coach composition

 The train has standard LHB rakes with max speed of 130 kmph.
 The train consists of 22 coaches.
-It consist one 1st AC, four 2nd AC, six 3rd AC, five Sleeper, three General second class, two SLRD/EOG & one Pantry Car Coach.
+It consist one 1st AC, two 2nd AC, six 3rd AC, six Sleeper, four General second class, two SLRD/EOG & one Pantry Car Coach.

 Direction reversal

 The train reverses its direction two times:

 Rakes

 The train has six dedicated rakes.

 It ran as link train with 18189/18190 Tatanagar–Alappuzha Express but was discontinued when Indian Railways started phasing out link services.